-- 9.12 The reference in Section 5.11 of the DAS to the wider landscape of the River Roch Valley suggests that the page has been copied from a document relating to a development in the Rochdale area without any thought as to whether it is appropriate to the Edenfield application. - 9.13 The Phasing Plan preceding Section 5.13 and Section 5.13 itself are totally discredited, as there is reason to believe that two of the relevant landowners had no input to it (please refer to paragraphs 3.1.2, 3.2 and 4.1 above).
+- 9.12 The reference in Section 5.11 of the DAS to the wider landscape of the River Roch Valley suggests that the page has been copied from a document relating to a development in the Rochdale area without any thought as to whether it is appropriate to the Edenfield application. - 9.13 The Phasing Plan preceding Section 5.13 and Section 5.13 itself are totally discredited, as, when it was first published, there was reason to believe that two of the relevant landowners had no input to it (see, for example, paragraph 4.1 above).
 Section 5.13 reads: